gptrapletti/aerial-multiclass-segm/README.md

 Various training experiments were conducted, initially focusing on evaluating different loss functions—specifically CrossEntropy and Dice—over a fixed number of epochs.
 The training process and its outcomes are meticulously logged using MLFlow for comprehensive tracking and analysis.
 These experiments were performed using an NVIDIA GeForce RTX 3050 GPU.

 ## To-Do List

-- [ ] Implement saving plots for comparison prediction vs GT (maybe a PDF?).
+- Fix inference pipeline, so that it works like this and not using 'test_step' in the module:
+    - given a trained model.
+    - model is loaded from checkpoint.
+    - datamodule holds data split for train, val, test, and predict (fix datamodule constructs!)
+    - module has a method called "inference" that:
+        - gets a dataloader (either val, test, predict).
-- [ ] Compute metric on whole images.
+        - does inference on patches.
+        - stitch patches and saves to disk whole photo predictions.
+        - saves to disk comparison plots (if not predict).
+        - computes whole photo metric, per class, and for all classes (if not predict).
+            - dice metric (overall for all classes and average for all images)
-- [ ] Implement train and val metric as unique Dice for all classes; for test: return Dice per class + Dice for all classes.
+            - dice metric per class (average for all images)
-- [ ] Write test dataset class.
+            - top 5 predictions per class
+            - bottom 5 predictions per class
-- [ ] Improve out losses weights are sent to GPU (internally, see loss classes).
+- Improve how losses weights are sent to GPU (internally, see loss classes).
-- [ ] If segmentation results are not good along the edges, implement a loss that penalizes when the model is approximative there.
+- If segmentation results are not good along the edges, implement a loss that penalizes when the model is approximative there.
-- [ ] Write custom architecture.
+- Write custom architecture.
 Can add attention mechanisms too.
-- [ ] Consider whether to weight more the "other" class in the loss computation, since it encompasses a large variety of different kinds of objects.
+- Consider whether to weight more the "other" class in the loss computation, since it encompasses a large variety of different kinds of objects.